RyaanSharif/expense-tracker/README.md

 # expense-tracker
-Beginner project where you can track expenses and save them to a csv file.
+Beginner project where I can track expenses and save them to a csv file.